Axonn1018/personal-portfolio/README.md

 # Personal Portfolio

-Personal portfolio test created using Angular
+Personal portfolio test created using Angular.

+Will eventually be integrated into a Github Page project.